topo-gps/ios-manual/en/routes/routes_record.rst

    *Recording a route.
 The red line indicates your movement.*

-The :ref:`record timer <ss-rec-timer>` on the dashboard indicates the time you are recording.
+The :ref:`record timer <ss-rec-timer>` on the dashboard indicates the duration of the current recording.
 In the figure above this is 0h17m.
 If you tap the timer you can :ref:`end the recording <ss-route-record-end>`.

 The :ref:`record distance meter <ss-rec-distance>` on the dashboard indicates